adeenal/cs152project/index.md

 ## Methods
 ### Dataset and Model Brief
-In this project, we plan to use [Tensorflow](https://www.tensorflow.org/overview) and base our experiment on both [Kaggle](https://www.kaggle.com/competitions/gan-getting-started) notebook (with TPU V3-8 as an accelerator) and Google Colab (with GPU as an accelerator), which allow us to compare and evaluate the runtime performance of our project.
+In this project, we plan to use [Tensorflow](https://www.tensorflow.org/overview) and base our experiment on both [Kaggle](https://www.kaggle.com/code/sadiezhao/cs152-project-we-are-all-monet) notebook (with TPU V3-8 as an accelerator) and [Google Colab](https://colab.research.google.com/drive/1T4toYtvzIO9qrv5ADEuP1bMjeeMviAhT?usp=sharing) (with GPU as an accelerator), which allow us to compare and evaluate the runtime performance of our project.
+We ran the smae code on both platforms mainly because Kaggle Notebooks requires user to queue for TPU (sometimes people need to queue for 1-2 hours to acess the TPU).
+Therefore, we wish to also ran our experiment on other platforms, and in the meantime, see how our model perform without TPU.

 Our dataset, provided by Kaggle, consists of four parts:
 1. _monet_jpg_ - 300 Monet paintings sized 256x256 in JPEG format